aleksstan96/WebAppForBeekeepers/README.md

 ## Overview

 Welcome to **Honeyland**!
-This is a Spring Boot and Angular 10 web app that helps beekeepers manage their work and sell their products.
-In addition, there is also an E-Commerce app for buyers included.
+This web application, built with Spring Boot and Angular 10, is designed to assist beekeepers in managing their operations and selling their products.
+In addition to the beekeeping management features, Honeyland includes an E-Commerce platform that allows buyers to easily purchase honey and related products directly from local beekeepers.
+Upcoming: A tool for automatic detection on hive disease using deep neural networks.

 ## Features